Paired Threshold Graphs: Intersection Number, Diameter and Clustering Coefficient of PT Graphs

-We now turn our attention to analyzing properties of DT graphs that are relevant in the context of social network modeling.
-In particular, we study (a) forbidden induced subgraph structures for DT graphs, which appear to be uncommon structures in social and economic networks; (b) the intersection number of DT graphs, which is of relevance for latent feature modeling and inference in social networks~\cite{babis,dau2016,IntSocial2012}; (c) the diameter of DT graphs, capturing relevant connectivity properties of networks; and (d) the clustering coefficient, providing a normalized count of the number of triangles in the graphs.
+In what follows, we provide a brief analysis of (a) the diameter of PT graphs, capturing relevant connectivity properties of networks; (b) the intersection number of PT graphs, which is of relevance for latent feature modeling and inference in social networks~\cite{babis,dau2016,IntSocial2012}; and (c) the clustering coefficient, providing a normalized count of the number of triangles in the graphs.